 But here’s the thing: If you keep your workspace in a folder, and you also keep all the media for your workspace within that folder, or in sub-folders within that folder, then you do not need to bundle a workspace to move it.
 QLab will remember the relative locations of files within the folder that contains the workspace.

 This is in contrast to how QLab 2 and earlier versions of QLab 3 worked.
 Trying this trick with QLab 2 or QLab 3.0.x would not have gone well.
-Trying it now (with QLab 3.1 or later) will work.
+Trying it now will work.

 Still have a question?